ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/README.md

 This is because the proof execution leverages Kontrol's [fast summarization](https://github.com/runtimeverification/kontrol/pull/271) feature, which allows loading the post-`setUp` state directly into Kontrol.
 This provides a significant reduction in proof execution time, as it avoids the need to execute the deployment script every time the proofs are run.

-All code executed in Kontrol—even when execution is concrete and not symbolic—is significantly slower than in Foundry, due to the mathematical representation of the EVM in Kontrol.
+All code executed in Kontrol —even when execution is concrete and not symbolic— is significantly slower than in Foundry, due to the mathematical representation of the EVM in Kontrol.
 Therefore we want to minimize the amount of code executed in Kontrol, and the fast summarization feature allows us to reduce `setUp` execution time.

 This project uses two different [`foundry.toml` profiles](../../foundry.toml), `kdeploy` and `kprove`, to facilitate usage of this fast summarization feature.:

-- `kdeploy`: Used by [`make-summary-deployment.sh`](./scripts/make-summary-deployment.sh) to generate the `DeploymentSummary.sol` contract based on execution of the `KontrolDeployment.sol` contract using Foundry's state diff recording cheatcodes.
+- `kdeploy`: Used by [`make-summary-deployment.sh`](./scripts/make-summary-deployment.sh) to generate the [`DeploymentSummary.sol`](./proofs/utils/DeploymentSummary.sol) contract based on execution of the [`KontrolDeployment.sol`](./deployment/KontrolDeployment.sol) contract using Foundry's state diff recording cheatcodes.
-  This is where all necessary [`src/L1`](../../src/L1) files are compiled with their bytecode saved into the `DeploymentSummaryCode.sol` file, which is inherited by `DeploymentSummary`.
+  This is where all necessary [`src/L1`](../../src/L1) files are compiled with their bytecode saved into the [`DeploymentSummaryCode.sol`](./proofs/utils/DeploymentSummaryCode.sol) file, which is inherited by `DeploymentSummary`.

 - `kprove`: Used by the [`run-kontrol.sh`](./scrpts/run-kontrol.sh) script to execute proofs, which can be run once a `DeploymentSummary.sol` contract is present.
 This profile's `src` and `script` paths point to a test folder because we only want to compile what is in the `test/kontrol/proofs` folder, since that folder contains all bytecode and proofs.